Bethesda’s Pete Hines talks The Evil Within 2 and Rage 2

 Did The Evil Within sell well enough to warrant a sequel?

-I do think both The Evil Within and Rage did well enough that we could make sequels.
+I think both The Evil Within and Rage did well enough to make sequels.